kevinschaul/kevinschaul.github.io/content/post/2023-07-10-avoid-overlap-utilities-for-chart-makers-to-avoid-text-overlaps-in-their-graphics/index.md

 | -------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------- |
 | ![Chart with labels overlapping](example-choices-0.png) | ![Same chart with the overlapping labels rendered using one of the provided choices so they no longer collide](example-choices-1.png) |

+### Visual testing

+This was my first time using visual testing in a project.
+I set it up using Storybook and Chromatic, and honestly it worked quite nicely.
+So far the tests are [fairly simple](https://www.chromatic.com/build?appId=64a5bef463fbc133b9a4b6b6&number=25), but I'm hoping this pays off in the future as I refine the overlap avoidance techniques.

 [See avoid-overlap on GitHub](https://github.com/kevinschaul/avoid-overlap).